Thank you for trying AMP!

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-The Burnett-Bayland Juvenile Rehabilitation Center is a medium to low-security detention center located at 6500 Chimney Rock Rd, # A Houston, TX that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Burnett-Bayland Juvenile Rehabilitation Center is a medium to low-security detention center located at 6500 Chimney Rock Rd, # A Houston, TX that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 Intake Screening is open 24 hours and screens calls from law enforcement agencies regarding juveniles between the ages of 10 to 17 who have committed misdemeanor B or above law violations.
 Intake officers utilize a detention Risk Assessment Instrument (RAI) to determine if a child is eligible for release to a parent or responsible adult who will return them to an assigned district court for a hearing on the merits of the case, or if the child must be held at the Juvenile Justice Center for a Detention Hearing.
 Detention Hearings are held within forty-eight hours of the youth’s detainment with exceptions on weekends and county holidays.
 At the Detention Hearing, the judge will determine if the youth will remain detained or is eligible for release pending a district court hearing for the alleged offense.
 Documents parents/guardians are asked to submit after their child is detained: birth certificate, immunization records, Social Security card, school records, medical insurance card and government-issued picture identification for the parents or guardians.